Naan Recipe (Without Yeast)

 How to make Naan Recipe

-fresh curd in a pan
+fresh curd in a pan for naan bread.

 2. Add 1 teaspoon sugar, 1 teaspoon baking powder and 1 pinch baking soda.
-If you do not have baking soda, then skip it.

-sugar and baking soda added to curd.
+sugar, baking powder and baking soda added to curd for making naan bread.

-3. With a spoon mix all the ingredients very well till the sugar dissolves.
+3. With a spoon, mix all the ingredients very well till the sugar dissolves.

 4. Now add 2 cups all-purpose flour, 1 teaspoon salt or add as required in the bowl.
 You can also use a mix of whole wheat flour and all purpose flour.